 - Sprinkle with the coconut sugar if using.

 - Cut the dough into 8 pieces, but do not separate the pieces.
-Bake for 18 to 22 minutes, rotating the baking sheet half way through.
+Bake for 18 to 22 minutes.
 Bake until a toothpick comes out mostly clean.

 - Remove from the oven and allow to cool for about 5 minutes.
 Re-slice the scones, and serve warm, drizzled with melted chocolate if using, or allow to cool completely.